Seagate/cortx-motr/iscservice/demo/README.rst

 It may become a breakthrough for some workloads in large systems, when the horizontal scaling is crippled by the networking.

-In this quick demo we will show how to prepare a computation library, how to load it on the server nodes, and how to run the client application which utilises the in-storage compute functionality.

 Preparing computation library
 =============================